oneloveipfs/ipfsVideoUploader/FAQ.md

 #### 7. I'm not getting any encoded versions of the source video.
 What did I do wrong?

 We have made a decision that videos should be user encoded to reduce overhead costs of running the upload servers.
 This also increases decentralization further because encoding is done with user's computing power, not on the server side.

-Right now users will only be able to upload source video files, but options to upload encoded versions of source videos will be added in future code updates.
+You may encode your video into another video file that is lower resolution than your source video, using [Handbrake](https://handbrake.fr) with the prepared config files [here](https://steemit.com/video/@techcoderx/config-files-for-encoding-dtube-videos-with-handbrake).
+Then upload those files in the respective upload fields in the advanced tab of the uploader page.

 #### 8. What is the best specifications for thumbnails?